barryclark/jekyll-now/about.md

 ## Background

 Previously I was a C++/Java/Python engineer at Google.
-I've been in startups as a product manager, DevOps engineering manager and developer advocate.
+In startups, I've been a product manager, DevOps engineering manager and developer advocate.
 I graduated from the University of Cambridge, King's College, with a Masters in Computer Science.

 ## Contact me